fruttasecca/approximated_personalized_pagerank/README.md

 # Personalized Pagerank approximation algorithms

 Two c++11 Personalized Pagerank approximation algorithms, which was the subject of my thesis.
+In the directory header-only you can find their header-only implementation, so that you can just copy the header and use it in your projects.

 ## Prerequisites